cytechmobile/radicle-migration-tool/README.md

 This Command Line Interface (CLI) tool allows to migrate the issues from GitHub repository to your Radicle project.

-To use this tool, you can either download one of the pre-built binaries from the project's GitHub releases page, or you can build a binary from the source code.
+To use this tool, you can either download one of the pre-built binaries from the project's GitHub [releases](https://github.com/cytechmobile/radicle-github-migrate/releases), or you can build a binary from the source code.

 The target rad environment must have a version 0.8.0 rad Command Line Interface (CLI) tool installed and the HTTP daemon (radicle-httpd) up and running.
 Installation instructions for `rad` are available [here](https://github.com/radicle-dev/heartwood).